marciomavungo/Reverse-Engineered-Trading-Indicators/README.md

 ## Installation

 1. Open TradingView → Go to the Pine Script Editor.
-2. Copy the code from the indicator’s ".pine" file.
+2. Copy the code from the indicator’s '.pine' file.
-3. Paste it into the Pine Script Editor and click 'Add to Chart'.
+3. Paste it into the Pine Script Editor and click **Add to Chart**.
 4. Save the script and name it as you like.

 ## Contributing